 To tell you about Fabric, we need to talk about analytics, and to talk about that, we need to talk about reporting.
 Which takes us back to the beginning.

-All these reports controlled by siloed teams, by varying individuals.
+All these reports are controlled by siloed teams, and by varying individuals.
 Management packs which take seven days to create, manually pinning together exported data.
 Inconsistencies between versions, reconciliation differences.
 Files which corrupt or bring individual laptops to a smoking halt.
 An initial handful of spreadsheets used to assess useful detail has morphed into dozens if not hundreds of them, with many businesses using Excel as the filler to work around systems and glue everything together.

 These files underpin the decision-making of many businesses, which depend on them.
 Every business manager craves the ability to automate these processes, to govern the logic built into them, to prevent siloes and differing versions of the truth, and to evolve from this traditional reporting to trustworthy, automated truly actionable analytics.
 Sound familiar?